dagronf/DSFSparkline/README.md

 | `animated`          | `Bool`                 | If true, when the data source is set the segments animate into view                     |
 | `animationDuration` | `CGFloat `             | The duration of the animation                                                           |

-The majority of these settings are available both programatically and via `@IBInspectable` in Interface Builder.

 ### Databar graph customizations (`DSFSparklineDataBarGraphView`)

 | Setting             | Type                   | Description                                                                                                            |